 The APS Ethics Prize is offered every two years.

-Nominees for the Prize will be APS members and subscribers who, in the period since the previous award of the prize, have made a significant scholarly, research, pedagogical or professional contribution in the areas of professional or research ethics.
+Nominees for the Prize will be APS members or subscribers who, in the period since the previous award of the prize, have made a significant scholarly, research, pedagogical or professional contribution in the areas of professional or research ethics.
 Nominees may be self-nominated or nominated by another APS member or subscriber.
 Members or subscribers who are nominated by other members or subscribers must agree in writing to their nomination before their nomination is entered into the judging.
 The source of nomination shall not be used as grounds for judging nominees by the judging panel when it considers the nominations.
 The nominee shall submit as evidence of significant scholarly, research, pedagogical or professional contribution in the areas of professional or research ethics:

 (a) a published work that has appeared since the previous award of the prize

 (b) a published article or research monograph that has appeared since the previous award of the prize; or an article accepted for publication plus a copy of the editor’s letter of acceptance

 (c) an educational or training programme or package in use since the previous award of the prize

 (d) a program or package or other material that has been in use since the previous award of the prize